madaodog/oauth_project_code/README.md

 ## Crawler
 All code for our crawler is available [here](https://github.com/ydimova/oauth_project_code/tree/master).
-Only Ubuntu systems are supported.
+Currently, only Ubuntu systems are supported.

 The crawler we designed for this study works in multiple steps which build upon one another:
 1. Searching for login buttons on the homepage of a website